-Library users that have accrued fines for overdue books can reduce the fine by returning the overdue items (yes, we have to have the item or items back first), and contributing non-perishable food items.
+Library users that have accrued fines for overdue books can reduce the fine by returning the overdue items, and contributing non-perishable food items.
 Library patrons eligible for this program include UNLV undergraduate and graduate students, UNLV faculty and staff, OLLI students, and public borrowers.

 For each non-perishable, unexpired food item you donate, $1 will be reduced from your eligible library fines, up to a maximum of $20.

 The donated food will be accepted to cover fees and fines for books and DVDs overdue from Lied Library, Health Sciences Library, the Architecture Studies Library, Music Library, and the Teacher Development & Resources Library.
 It also covers fines and fees for interlibrary loan books and reserve items.